Loosekonnection/weatherDashboard/README.md

 ## Pseudo Code
 <br>

-*   The weather dashboard is to provide the current day's weather as well as a 5 day forecast.
+*   The weather dashboard is to provide the current day's weather as well as a 5-day forecast.
 *   To acheieve this it will require an API weather provider, for this I have used:

     *   [OpenWeather API](https://openweathermap.org/api)